Vietnam is a massive country.

 Bun Bo Bam Bo Restaurant

-A cheap, but delicious place to eat is a staple for any 2-week Vietnam backpacking itinerary.
+A cheap, but delicious place to eat is a staple for anyone travelling to Vietnam on a budget.

 For budget travellers in Hanoi, this is the place you want to go.